New Port Richey Grandparents’ Rights Lawyer

 Temporary and concurrent custody are designed as short-term solutions until one or both parents can return to their role as primary caregivers.
 While it’s preferred that every child receives the care of both parents, sometimes that is not always an option.

 Grandparents’ rights are some of the most difficult and complex cases in family law.
 This is not something that you should attempt to file alone.
-Seek the guidance of our skilled New Port Richey family lawyer to increase your chances of obtaining the visitation rights that you need.
+Seek the guidance of our skilled New Port Richey grandparents’ rights lawyer to increase your chances of obtaining the visitation rights that you need.

-Get in touch with Dale L. Bernstein, Chartered Law Office today to further discuss the details of your case.
-Call now at (727) 312-1112 for a consultation.
+To learn more about your rights as a grandparent, get in touch with Dale L. Bernstein, Chartered Law Office today.
+Call now at (727) 862-4411 for a consultation.